sirfifer/voicelearn-ios/docs/parallel_agent_curriculum_prompt.md

 ## Context

-You are working on the VoiceLearn iOS project - a real-time bidirectional voice AI platform for educational conversations.
+You are working on the UnaMentis iOS project - a real-time bidirectional voice AI platform for educational conversations.
 Another agent is working on the core audio/voice pipeline (AudioEngine, VAD, STT, TTS, LLM).
 Your task is to implement the **Curriculum Management System** which is independent of the audio pipeline.

 ## Your Objective